Hammed Adio

 Hameed Adio (born 20 January 1959) is a Nigerian sprinter.
 He competed in the men's 100 metres at the 1980 Summer Olympics.
 He was also captain of the Nigerian delegation to the games.

-He is a former broadcaster with the Nigeria Television Authority serving as the manger sports news while covering the 1998 FIFA World Cup and the 1999 IAAF World Championships in Seville.
+He is a former broadcaster with the Nigeria Television Authority serving as the manager sports news while covering the 1998 FIFA World Cup and the 1999 IAAF World Championships in Seville.